EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/assisted-migration.md

     * The Summary of Changes page should now be displayed explaining the upgrade process and action items.

     {: .note-title }
-    The summary includes YARP proxies which are not used in this exercise.
+    The summary includes YARP proxies that are not used in this exercise.
 If this were a ASP.NET MVC or Web API application the YARP proxies would be important steps in the process.
 I this context, the YARP information can be ignored.

     ![](img/upgrade-6.png)